Sure Dividend

-Chevron Corporation (CVX) is one of the largest and most well-known energy stocks in the world.
-It is also one of the most stable dividend growth companies in the energy sector, having grown its dividend for 37 consecutive years.
+Chevron Corporation (CVX) is one of the world’s largest and most well-known energy stocks.
+It is also one of the energy sector’s most stable dividend growth companies, having grown its dividend for 38 consecutive years.

 You can download a copy of our full Dividend Aristocrats list by clicking on the link below: